Keyboard shortcuts

 Timestamps

-The Simple IoT uses a 64-bit ns since Unit epoch value for all timestamps.
+The Simple IoT uses a 64-bit nanosecond since Unit epoch value for all timestamps.

 Fault handling

-If a MCU has a valid time (RTC, sync from SIOT, etc), it will continue operating, and when reconnected, it will send all its points to re-sync.
+If an MCU has a valid time (RTC, sync from SIOT, etc.), it will continue operating, and when reconnected, it will send all its points to re-sync.

-If a MCU powers up and has no time, it will set the time to 1970 and start operating.
-When it receives a valid time from the SIOT system, it will compute the time offset from the SIOT time and its own 1970 based time, index through all points, add the offset to any points with time less than 2020, and then send all points to SIOT.
+If an MCU powers up and has no time, it will set the time to 1970 and start operating.
+When it receives a valid time from the SIOT system, it will compute the time offset from the SIOT time and its own 1970 based time.
+It then indexes through all points and adds the offset to any points with time less than 2020, and then send all points to SIOT.

 When the MCU syncs time with SIOT, if the MCU time is ahead of the SIOT system, then it set its time, and look for any points with a time after present, and reset these timestamps to the present.